oogali/base-sinatra-app/README.md

 * [Gemfile.lock](https://github.com/oogali/base-sinatra-app/blob/master/Gemfile.lock)

 #### Databases and Datastores
-Chances are, you want to talk to some sort of database or datastore.
+Chances are, you will eventually want to talk to some sort of database or datastore.

 So, there are some templates defined (but not activated), for the things I deal with the most: PostgreSQL and Redis.

 You can find the above initialization files in the [setup/](https://github.com/oogali/base-sinatra-app/tree/master/setup) directory.
 Edit these to your heart's content, and then rename them so the files no longer carry a .inactive extension.

+    vi setup/redis.rb
+    git mv setup/redis.rb.inactive setup/redis.rb

 #### Rake
 I rely on [rake](https://github.com/jimweirich/rake) to start and stop the application.
 It handles preloading your datastore configurations, loading your code, and finally, starting and stopping the web server.
 This logic is contained in the [Rakefile](https://github.com/oogali/base-sinatra-app/blob/master/Rakefile).

+    bundle exec rake start
+    bundle exec rake stop

 #### Unicorn
 [Unicorn](http://unicorn.bogomips.org/) is the web server used to front your web application.
 Its configuration, which you can also modify, is read from [unicorn-configuration.rb](https://github.com/oogali/base-sinatra-app/blob/master/unicorn-configuration.rb).